plog/learn_llm_slowly/README.md

 5. Tools calling<br>
 [05.tool_calling.ipynb](05.tool_calling.ipynb): Tool calling, also known as function calling, enables AI models to interact with systems like APIs or databases by responding in a schema-specific format

-6. Memory<br>
+6. Short-Term Memory<br>
-[06.memory.ipynb](06.memory.ipynb):The code creates a chatbot with short-term memory using ChatOllam.
+[06.short_memory.ipynb](06.short_memory.ipynb):The code creates a chatbot with short-term memory using ChatOllam.

+7. Long-Term Memory<br>
+[07.long_memory.ipynb](07.long_memory.ipynb)This code builds a chatbot that remembers and retrieves past conversations using a database, allowing it to provide personalized and context-aware responses.
 ---

 # How to Install and run the Notebooks on your Docker